Core Strategy

 The beauty of this cycle is that every outcome leads to the next profitable action.
 Put expires worthless?
 Sell another put.
 Assigned on the put?
 Sell covered calls.
 Shares called away?
 Start selling puts again.
 Premium flows in at every step.

-Covered call premium is taxed as short-term capital gains, regardless of how long you have held the shares.
-Additionally, if you sell an ITM covered call, it can disqualify your shares from long-term capital gains treatment.
-This matters if you hold shares for appreciation and sell calls as a side income.
-For wheel traders cycling in and out of positions frequently, everything is typically short-term anyway.
-Consult a tax professional for your specific situation.
+Covered call premium is taxed as short-term capital gains, regardless of how long you've held the shares.
+Selling an ITM covered call can also disqualify your shares from long-term capital gains treatment.

 Model your covered call trade